 - Backpack – by this we mean a brightly coloured, reflective stickered bag that you hang over the back of your seat, making you more noticeable to those behind you

-Tip 4 – Brighten yourself up
+Tip 4 – For mobility scooter safety, brighten yourself up

 Keeping yourself colourful is also key.
 If being as visible as possible on your scooter is important to you then ditch the fashion focus and choose clothes and shoes that will make you noticeable because they’re bright.
 Choose the red stripy shirt over the black one, for example.
 And the vividly coloured sneakers over the brown sandals.